-Maintain professional and technical knowledge by attending educational workshops; reviewing professional publications; establishing personal networks; participating in professional societies.
+Maintain professional and technical knowledge by attending educational workshops, reviewing professional publications, establishing personal networks, and participating in professional societies.

 Other duties as assigned.

-At least 3 years experience working with high school or college age youth, particularly youth from marginalized communities
+At least three years experience working with high school or college-age youth, particularly youth from marginalized communities

 At least two years of management experience

-Ability to analyze and interpret program performance data and make data-driven adjustments to maximize impact
+Ability to analyze and interpret program performance data and make data-driven adjustments to maximize the impact

 Ability to self-direct and prioritize among competing goals and to initiate process improvements